east-sussex-county-council/Escc.EastSussexGovUK/DotNetFrameworkWebForms.md

 ## Varying the design

+### Loading CSS and JavaScript

+WebForms pages use [Escc.ClientDependencyFramework.WebForms](https://github.com/east-sussex-county-council/Escc.ClientDependencyFramework/) for all CSS and JavaScript.
+This requires CSS and JavaScript paths to be specified in `web.config`.

 ### Swapping master pages and layouts

 Pages on our site can have different designs applied.
 By default we use a responsive design ("desktop"), but there is also a full-width, minimal design ("fullscreen") which is suitable for applications like maps, and a "plain" design which can be used as an API to request just the content of a page.
 These are configured in the `Escc.EastSussexGovUK\GeneralSettings` section of `web.config` as shown below.
 You can make dramatic changes to the layout of the site by applying a different master page or layout.